AustralianCancerDataNetwork/omop-graph/docs/graph/edges.md

     {{ to_grouped_table('config/predicate_classification.csv', [0, 1], [0, 1, 2, 3, 4], [0, 1],) }}

 ## Predicate Mappings
-Following the predicate classification guidelines of the previous seciton, we calssified the following predicates into their respective classification groups.
+Following the predicate classification guidelines of the previous section, we classified the following predicates into their respective classification groups.

 !!! warning